-But until you do find a job, it’s confusing and overwhelming, and it doesn’t help that there are a ton of “how to’s” and guides online, telling you that they know the best way to get your first job.
+But until you do find a job, it’s confusing and overwhelming.
+It doesn’t help that there are a ton of “how to’s” and guides online, telling you that they know the best way to get your first job.
 Despite their differences, what they all have in common is that they emphasize having a plan or structure for your job search.

 If you’re having a hard time getting a job after college with no experience, or even that first interview, it’s time to start taking a more active approach.